pryv/example-apps-web/view-and-share/tutorial.md

 ## Customize the display of the data

 The recorded data and the sharings are put into tabular form.
 You will find the code related to the data display in the [index.html](index.html) file.
-We invite you to customize it with your own message, headings and data form to suit your needs.
+We invite you to customize it with your own message and headings, and adapt the data display according to your needs.

 ## Authenticate your app